fbpx

 Trail Magazine

-The Leopard Trail is an excellent slack packing hike, overnighting in new huts.
+The Leopard Trail is an excellent slack packing hike, overnighting in fantastic hiking huts.

 Getaway Magazine